aimeos/aimeos-docs/src/cronjobs/supplier-csv-import.md

 When you export your categories from your ERP system, you need to store the files in a location where they are accessible by the importer.
 The default location where the importer expects them is:

-* Laravel: ./storage/import/supplier/
+* Laravel: ./storage/import/supplier/<sitecode>/
-* TYPO3: /uploads/tx_aimeos/.secure/import/supplier/
+* TYPO3: /uploads/tx_aimeos/.secure/import/supplier/<sitecode>/

+If you only have one site, the site code is "default" after installation.
 The relative directory inside the "fs-import" file system ("supplier") can be configured by the [controller/jobs/supplier/import/csv/location](../config/controller-jobs/supplier-import.md#location) setting.

 # File format